Draining plants & other tips

 The arrival of sunny days is often accompanied by guilt-inducing articles and advertisements whose aim is to offer solutions for “having the perfect body”.

-Apart from the mental stress generated, what is never explicitly said is that everyone has irregularities on the skin and cellulite!
+Aside from the mental stress it causes, what is never explicitly stated is that everyone has skin irregularities and cellulite!

 We reassure you!
-At Belle Luce, we encourage well-being and health as a whole and it is for this purpose that we are sharing with you today some information that will guide you if you want to add a complementary care routine to your daily life. , without pressure.
+At Belle Luce, we encourage well-being and overall health , and with this in mind, we're sharing some information with you today that will guide you if you want to add a complementary skincare routine to your daily routine, without pressure.

 What is the difference between cellulite and water retention?

-Cellulite is the result of excess fat accumulation in the deeper layers of the skin and can block blood flow and disrupt lymph flow.
+Cellulite is the result of excessive accumulation of fat in the deeper layers of the skin and can block blood circulation and disrupt lymphatic flow.

-Little by little, fats, toxins and liquids accumulate since it is more difficult for the body to eliminate them.
-This will cause dimpling, also known as the “orange peel effect” to appear.
-Rather localized in the lower body (legs, thighs and buttocks), cellulite can also be found on the stomach and arms.
+Little by little, fats, toxins and fluids accumulate because it is more difficult for the body to eliminate them.
+This will cause dimples to appear, also called “the orange peel effect” .
+Mostly located in the lower body (legs, thighs and buttocks), cellulite can also be found on the stomach and arms.

-“The basis of the problem is an imbalance between the amount of fat that is ingested and that which is expended, thus the accumulation of fat in adipose tissue prevents the circulation of toxins which, when blocked, create inflammation.”
-SENS COMPANY.FR
+“The root of the problem is an imbalance between the amount of fat ingested and the amount that is expended, so the accumulation of fat in adipose tissue prevents the circulation of toxins which, once blocked, create inflammation.”
+COMPAGNIE DES SENS.FR

 Water retention is a feeling of swelling also called edema.

-Often, the lymphatic fluid does not circulate well, in particular because of a prolonged static position, a lack of sports activity or clothing that is too tight and uncomfortable.
+Often, lymphatic fluid does not circulate well, particularly due to prolonged static positioning, lack of physical activity or clothing that is too tight and uncomfortable.

-Over time, water will accumulate in the body and swelling will usually appear in the lower part of the body (legs, thighs, ankles).
+Over time, water will accumulate in the body and swelling will generally appear in the lower part of the body (legs, thighs, ankles).

-Our 8 tips to improve blood and lymphatic circulation
+Our 8 tips for improving blood and lymphatic circulation

 1. Use fabulous draining medicinal plants in herbal tea